sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 >**Note** the Swagger for the two ACE flows can be imported as APIs using the `From Existing Open API Service` option in API Connect.
 The AcmeMart swagger can be downloaded from the main developer page and then imported, but use the `New Open API` option instead.

+1. Open up your API Manager Window inside the developer machine - `https://mgmt.10.0.0.1.nip.io/manager`.
+The login should happen automatically as it will use your ICP credentials for login.
+2. Click on the `Manage Catalogs`
+3. Click on `Sandbox`
+4. Click on `Settings` from left menu
+5. Click on `Gateway Services`
+6. Click `Edit` and choose the `Gateway` service you configured previously and click on `Save`.
+7. From the API Manager homescreen, use the menu on the left to navigate to `Develop`.
+8. On the APIs and Products screen click `Add` -> `Api`
+9. Select the `From Existing OpenAPI Service` radio button option.
+Click `Next`.
+10. Click the `browse` button to navigate to the `Tutorial_swagger.json` file on your file system you had saved previously.
+11. Click `Next`
+12. Review the settings then click `Next` twice (do not activate the API yet).
+13. Review the summary to ensure the API was created properly, and then click the `Edit API` button.

 **For the AcmeMartUtilityAPI** you will need to modify your invoke URL to look like the following:

 `http://(yourapp ip):(your port)$(request.path)$(request.search)`